harrl7/CommSoftArchive/README.md

 # CommSoftArchive
-This is an archive of my work in the community software porject group at Otago Polytechnic
+This is an archive of my work in the community software project group at Otago Polytechnic